jeremy-miller/weather/README.md

 To run the Weather tests, execute the following command: ```docker run -it --rm jeremymiller/weather go test```

 ### Run
-1. Start the weather server by executing the following command: ```docker run -it --rm jeremymiller/weather```
+1. Start the weather server by executing the following command: ```docker run -it --rm -p 8080:8080 jeremymiller/weather```
 2. Call the REST API for the city of your choice to `http://localhost:8080/weather/<city>`

 ### Example Call